chhuang-one/sqxclib/doc/schema-builder-constant.md

 };
 ```

-## Creating Tables (static)
+## Creating Tables (constant)

-To define column statically, The first four fields of [SqColumn](SqColumn.md) are the most commonly used.
+To define constant column, The first four fields of [SqColumn](SqColumn.md) are the most commonly used.
 They are type, name, offset, and bit_field.

 * field 'type' is used to specify the C/C++ data type, usually starting with SQ_TYPE, see [SqType](SqType.md).
 * field 'name' is used to specify the column name.